Return to top

 dry ingredients combined in a bowl

-Combine Wet Ingredients: In a separate bowl, combine the eggs, soy milk, oil, and vanilla extract.
+Combine Wet Ingredients: Then, in a separate bowl, I combine the eggs, soy milk, oil, and vanilla extract.

 wet ingredients mixed in a bowl

-Make the Batter: Pour the wet ingredients into the dry ingredients and stir until you have a smooth batter.
-Add up to 1/4 cup more soy milk if the batter is too thick.
+Make The Batter: Next, I pour the wet ingredients into the dry ingredients and stir until the batter is smooth and there aren’t any lumps.
+If the batter is too thick, I’ll add up to 1/4 cup more soy milk.

 batter in a mixing bowl